dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 the list of indices that correspond to the index number described in the :ref:`add_use_case_to_test_suite` section.

-See the :ref:`cf-ci-use-case-groups` section for details.
+See the :ref:`cg-ci-use-case-groups` section for details.

 Set the "run" variable to true so that the new use case group will run in the automated test suite whenever a new change is pushed to GitHub.
 This